kevin218/Eureka/docs/source/faq.rst

 If you are encountering errors when installing Eureka! like missing packages (e.g. extension_helpers), be sure that you are following the instructions on the on the :ref:`installation` page.
-If you are trying to directly call setup.py using the ``python setup.py install`` command, you should instead be using ``pip install .`` which helps to make sure that all required dependencies are installed in the right order and checks for implicit dependencies.
+If you are trying to directly call setup.py using the ``python setup.py install`` command, you should instead be using ``pip install .[jwst]`` which helps to make sure that all required dependencies are installed in the right order and checks for implicit dependencies.
 If you still encounter issues, you should be sure that you are using a new conda environment as other packages you've previously installed could have conflicting requirements with Eureka!.